xrrhythmsuk/xruk-player/assets/tunes/jericho.md

-A new tune introduced so we had another one like Bhangra, going:
+A new XR Rhythms tune created so we had another one like Bhangra going:

 *1-and-a, 2-and-a, 3-and-a, 4-and-a* (like a jig) instead of *1-a-and-a, 2-a-and-a, 3-a-and-a, 4-a-and-a*.